 - Working with responsive images in WordPress

-Like themes, just pay attention to the features of a plugin, and try to read reviews or find a demo before purchasing it.
+Like themes, just pay attention to the features of a plugin, and try to read reviews or find a demo before purchasing one.
+And whenever you activate a new plugin, remember to do a quick quality check of your site to ensure it’s scaling correctly across screen sizes.

 If you’re trying to build an email list with your WordPress site, I’m guessing you have a variety of opt-ins on your site.
 Most email opt-in forms work just fine on mobile devices (assuming they scale and are easy to use).